 - Tomato sauce or marinara sauce — try my homemade sugar-free tomato sauce if you have time or use a 28oz can of crushed tomatoes from the store.

 - Fresh parsley — for a pop of colour at the end as a garnish.

-You have two ways to make this recipe.
+You have two ways to make this Crock Pot Sausage and Peppers recipe.
 One is using a cast iron skillet and slow cooker and the other way is using only a slow cooker (throw everything in the slow cooker and let it cook by itself).
 However, if you want my honest opinion, I think the first option is better because the sausages will have a nice crust that you get from sautéing them in the cast iron.
-This is how I make this Slow Cooker Italian Sausage and Peppers:
+Here are the steps:

 - In a skillet, heat olive oil over medium-high heat.
 When the skillet is very hot, add sausage links, and cook for about 2 minutes each side.
 This step is very important to give the sausages a nice crust.
 Then, place them on a cutting board, slice them and place in the slow cooker.